Samir-Kesare/OpsTree-Posgress_Role/README.md

     - redis
 ```
 **Step 5: Tasks**
-1. `main.yml`: This main.yml file is acting as an orchestrator, importing tasks from the `sonarqube_debian.yml` file.
+1. `main.yml`: This main.yml file is acting as an orchestrator, importing tasks from other task files.
 This separation of tasks into different files is a good practice for better organization, especially when dealing with complex configurations or roles.

 ```yaml
 ---